Resume Writing

 Right: “Led cross-functional project management initiatives across 12 teams, delivering 8 major product launches on schedule.”

-ATS-Friendly Resume Format: The Template
+ATS-Friendly Resume: The Complete Template

 Here’s exactly how your ATS-friendly resume should look, from top to bottom: